New York Birds: A Comprehensive Guide to Native and Migratory Species

 Where to Find Birds of the New York Region

 Because New York City is on the Atlantic Flyway, it is a magnet for neotropical migratory birds, which migrate by the millions every spring and fall.
 From a bird’s eye view, urban parks look like oases in a concrete desert.
 Central Park is one of the hotspots for migrating songbirds, especially in what’s known as The Ramble.
 It’s possible, on a really really good day, to see as many as 30 neotropical warbler species and 100 migratory bird species all-told (or tallied) in a single day from dawn to dusk.
 To get that many you need the right weather conditions to produce what’s known to birders as a “fallout,” when birds literally drip from the trees.
-Throughout the year in Central Park, according to New York City Audubon, 192 bird species “are regular visitors or year-round residents and over 88 are infrequent or rare visitors.”
+Throughout the year in Central Park, according to NYC Bird Alliance, 192 bird species “are regular visitors or year-round residents and over 88 are infrequent or rare visitors.”

 Black-bellied Plovers (Pluvialis squatarola) in winter